petrochuk/Andronix/README.md

 - [x] Create a new task
 - [x] Mark a task as complete
 - [x] Open local folders
+- [x] Create a new user story in Azure DevOps

 ## Installation